Tara Reid: Target

 I have never seen such virulence and personal as the hate campaign against Reid.
-Many can argue that present day targets Britney, Paris and even Lindsay have all suffered the same if not more, but I disagree.
-In fact, I will show that Reid has done far less than any of her contemporaries or even the stars decades before her.
+Many can argue that previous targets Britney, Paris and even Lindsay all suffered the same if not more, but I disagree.
+In fact, I will show that Reid has done far less than any of her contemporaries or even stars decades before her.
 I will also show that her male co-targets outdid her in almost every moral and legal venue and not only rebounded, many thrived in their celebrated “comebacks.”

 This is not about whether you “like” her or “hate” her.
-It’s not about the quality of her films and what was “good” or “bad”.
+It’s not about the quality of her films and what was “good” or “bad.”
 It is about a critical approach to see if the punishment fits the crime, and what…if any…crime was committed.

 To approach this as objectively you first have to ask, ”Does the Hollywood establishment really hate Tara Reid?”
 Let’s find out.